 Trauma, dislocation or a displaced disc can all contribute to an audible jaw disorder, but the exact cause of TMD is often unknown.
 Nonetheless, clenching and grinding can cause pain and tightness in the facial muscles – especially if the teeth are not in alignment – whereas various types of arthritis can affect the joint itself.
 Researchers feel that women may be more susceptible to TMD in part because the collagen holding the disk in the socket is anatomically different in women.
-Female hormones might have an effect on the joint, as well.

 Symptoms of TMD

-The most common symptom of TMD is pain in the joint itself or the chewing muscles that attach to it.
+The most common symptom of TMD is a pain in the joint itself or the chewing muscles that attach to it.
 Other signs include locking of the jaw or restricted movement, changes in the way your teeth come together and recurring headaches.
 A painful grinding or popping in your joint can be a warning, of course, but a clicking sound in your jaw – or limited movement “without pain” – isn’t always an indication of a TMJ problem, nor does it need treatment.

 For most people, symptoms are mild and often disappear spontaneously.
 For others, the pain can be persistent and debilitating.
 Whenever you experience a sign of TMD, see your dentist as soon as you can.

 These signs are what your dentist considers when taking a detailed dental and medical history.
-He or she will ask for specifics concerning your symptoms, and perform a careful examination that includes observing the movement of your jaw and feeling for tightness or tenderness in the facial muscles.
+He or she will ask for specifics concerning your symptoms and perform a careful examination that includes observing the movement of your jaw and feel for tightness or tenderness in the facial muscles.
 A panoramic X-ray can also help reveal or rule out a serious joint issue.
 Although, if more detail is needed, magnetic resonance imaging (MRI) or a cat scan (CT) may be necessary.
 Your dentist is ultimately looking to exclude other causes of discomfort before making a diagnosis.
 These include sinus infections, toothaches, earaches, arthritis and even some neurological conditions.

-The NICR strongly recommends conservative, nonsurgical treatments for TMD.
 Custom bite guards or splints, fabricated to stabilize your bite, are one of the most common remedies.
 Because most cases of TMD are temporary in nature, taking the following steps to relieve discomfort may be just the thing: